celtel/ducking-octo-meme/README.md

 In this paper we implement the $CPC$ abstract using the consensus objects from \emph{universal construction}.
 %It also guarantees the \emph{all-or-nothing} semantics, which means that if one of the operations in the sequence  is rejected, then the transaction is rejected, too.
 \subsection{Compare And Swap}
 \emph{Compare And Swap(old, new)}(CAS) is a very common synchronization operation.
-It is works as follows: when called it verifies the \emph{register}, a read-write memory location, if has the value equal to $old$.
-If yes, it overwrites it with new value $new$, otherwise no action is taken and the method returns the value in the register.
+It works as follows: when called it verifies if the \emph{register}, a read-write memory location, has the value equal to $old$.
+If yes, it overwrites it with new value $new$, otherwise no action is taken and the method returns the value stored in the register.
 Other way of specification is to say that if the method has overwirtten the value, it returns $true$.
-Otherwise it retruns $false$.
+Otherwise, it retruns $false$.
-When implementing the OpenFlow as in \cite{In-band}, one can use one of the above variants.
-We will you the one proposed in \cite{In-band}.
+When implementing CAS in the OpenFlow as in \cite{In-band}, one can use one of the above variants.
-\subsection{Consensus Object and Universal construction}
+\subsection{Consensus Object and Universal Construction}
 %Set off with a short intro
-Before we will describe what the universal construction is about let's have a brief overview on the consensus object.
-The consensus is a sort of a common agreement between objects about, for example, what value to chose.
+Before describing what the universal construction is about, let's have a brief overview on the consensus object.
+The consensus is a sort of a common agreement between objects on, for example, what value to chose.
 The consensus abstraction is characterized with four properties according to \cite{Guerraoui:2010:IRD:1951643}.
 \begin{enumerate}
 \item \emph{Termination :} every correct process finally decides value